mecid/mecid.github.io/_posts/2024-10-22-introducing-swift-testing-basics.md

 }
 ```

 As you can see in the example above, we use the *@Test* macro to annotate our *verifyAdd* function.
 You don't need to name your test functions with any prefix; you only need to annotate tests with the *@Test* macro.

-You can annotate the functions with *@Test* macro throwing and async.
-Throwing tests will fail whenever an unhandled error appears.
-Async test cases allows us to await values and verify the outcomes using the Swift Concurrency feature.
-You can also use them side-by-side with XCTest classes in a single project.
+We can also customize the display name to show a different title in the Test navigator.

 ```swift
 @Test("Verify addition function") func verifyAdd() {